KevinWang15/js-shell/README.md

 # How it works

 As you may already have guessed, `js-ssh-routine` spawns a `sh` process and communicates with it through `STDIN` and `STDOUT`.
 It relies heavily on [node-pty](https://github.com/Microsoft/node-pty).

 # You may also be interested

 * [log-viewer](https://github.com/KevinWang15/log-viewer): Hackable log viewer built with `nw.js` and `react`.

+  So that you can do: `node collect-logs.routine.js | log-viewer`

 # TODO
 - [ ] Error handling